notflan/termprogress/README.md

 ## Features

  - Customiseable, has a traits system to allow for passing any type of progress bar around
- - Prevents long titles from overflowing the terminal by using the [terminal_size][terminal-size] crate
+ - Optionally prevents long titles from overflowing the terminal by using the [terminal_size][terminal-size] crate
  - Interfaces for easily manipulating bar

 [terminal-size]: https://crates.io/crates/terminal_size